MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

   * risk: getting permakilled on death with repeated bad performance
   * risk: loss of gamestate on death
   * risk: loss of NPCs
-  * risk: game progress without the player beeing able to watch/influence
+  * risk: game progress without the player being able to watch/influence
-  * -> climb the hierachy and become the faction leader
+  * -> climb the hierarchy and become the faction leader
 * faction leader
   * manage your colony and be efficient at what you do
   * wage war against the other factions and risk loss of position